Loading...

 Thank you.

-There were some really lively discussions there and I like how some of you have started to really focus in on keywords and evidence from those stage directions.
+And I like how some of you have started to really focus in on key words and evidence from those stage directions.

 So let's share some of those ideas now.

-So obviously, here the date is specified.
+So obviously here the date is specified.

-It's 1946 and we have this declarative sentence, "The war is over."
-Now, we know that the play began in 1939 on the cusp of war, but by scene four, the war is over.
+Now we know that the play began in 1939 on the cusp of war, but by Scene 4 the war is over.

-And because of this, the atmosphere is celebratory and this it's much more joyous compared to other scenes.
+And because of this, the atmosphere is celebratory and it's much more joyous compared to other scenes.

 So this is a very, very different atmosphere to those previous scenes.